janithl/janithl.github.io/.content/refactor-blues.md

 <p class="text-center text-muted">* * *</p>

-I always learn these lessons too late, when the chance for me to act on them has passed.
+I always learn these lessons too late, when the chance for me to _act_ on them has already passed.
 But hey, maybe it'll come in handy someday.